-Proposal Number Proposal Description Vote Required for Proposal Description Approval Effect of Broker Non-Votes 1 Election of Directors Seven nominees receiving the most "For" votes Withheld votes will have no effect None 2 Ratification of the selection, by the Audit Committee of the Board of Directors, of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2023 "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter Against None 3 Advisory approval of the compensation of our named executive officers as disclosed in this proxy statement "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter Against None 4 Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to limit the liability of officers of SCYNEXIS as permitted pursuant to recent amendments to the Delaware General Corporation Law "For" votes from the holders of a majority of shares outstanding Against Against
+Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of Directors Seven nominees receiving the most "For" votes Withheld votes will have no effect None 2 Ratification of the selection, by the Audit Committee of the Board of Directors, of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2024 "For" votes from the holders of a majority of shares present via webcast or represented by proxy and entitled to vote on the matter Against None 3 Advisory approval of the compensation of our named executive officers as disclosed in this proxy statement "For" votes from the holders of a majority of shares present via webcast or represented by proxy and entitled to vote on the matter Against None 4 Approval of the SCYNEXIS, Inc. 2024 Equity Incentive Plan "For" votes from a majority of votes cast on the proposal None None